fluidware/fluidsurveys-docs/chapters/Editor/basicquestions.rst

    :widths: 35 65
    :header-rows: 1

-   * - Display Option
+   * - Options
      - Description
    * - 1.
 Optional
-     - This option allows for you to display the question type beside another question as seen in the image to the left.
-By default, this option is disabled.
+     - Unchecking this option forces the question to be answered when the user is filling out your survey.
+By default, this option is enabled
    * - 2.
 Validation
      - Specific to the question.
 If you wish for the user to input an e-mail address, then selecting the appropriate form of validation will get those desired results.
 By default, this option is None
    * - 3.
 Initial Value
      - Presents a default choice to the user.
-By default, this area is blank.
+By default, this area is blank

 Checkbox
 ^^^^^^^^